nfdi4cat/pid4cat-model/docs/overview.md

   It is suggested to keep the sub-authority identifier short (3 chars) and use only the crockford-32 alphabet.
 This gives 32**3 = 32768 combinations.
 - Sub-namespaces have to be requested at HLRS.
-- The ns-suffixes are generated randomly and should have no meaning (for example they should not match abbreviations of institutions). [ref.?
-TODO]
+- The ns-suffixes are generated randomly and should have no meaning (for example they should not match abbreviations of institutions).[^2]

 Rules for the `<id-suffix>`: